maxrchung/THRUSTIN/README.md

 ## They Are Not Case Sensitive
 You can do `.HELP` or `.help` it doesn't matter.
 We keep the `.` though, for command.
 We are gonna support chat so we want some differentiation, and `.` is fairly easier to type on mobile.
 Do we really care about mobile though?
 This whole thing is not very mobile friendly or friendly at all.

+## How Bout That We Finally Got To Making Accounts For The Database (MongoDB)
+Yeah.

+We're gonna start using the database for some nice things.
+Once you register an account with a username and password, you'll save some things on next login.
+What we're gonna do: saved THRUSTEES and THRUSTERS you've added; game stats (milestone 4.20), admin accounts (milestone 69), banning (milestone -69).

 # Phases
 Now let us dive into all the commands you can use.
 We shall divide each section up by the respective phase they can be used in then go from there.
 I don't know how much detail I'm going to put into explaining each command's usage.
 This might be pretty long so I'm not sure.
 I'm not sure man.